 Holocaust Writing & Art Contest

 The Harry & Rose Samson Family Jewish Community Center and the Nathan and Esther Pelz Holocaust Education Resource Center (HERC) are proud to partner each year on a contest that encourages middle and high school aged students to draw lessons from the Holocaust.
-This contest is generously sponsored by the Habush Family Foundation.
+This contest is generously sponsored by the The Mimi & Robert Habush Donor Advised Fund.

 Eligible Participants: 7-12th grade Wisconsin students